stfc/PSyclone/doc/developer_guide/sympy.rst

 SymPyWriter - Converting PSyIR to SymPy
 ---------------------------------------
-The methods of the SymbolicMaths class expect PSyIR nodes as parameter.
+The methods of the SymbolicMaths class expect to be passed PSyIR nodes.
 They convert these expressions first into strings before parsing them as SymPy expressions.
 The conversion is done with the ``SymPyWriter`` class, and it is the task of the ``SymPyWriter`` to convert the PSyIR